loadsmart/blog/content/posts/2022-02-02-decreased-backend-tests-step/index.md

 5. Running tests in parallel

-After all those tentatives, we tried to back to the initial investigation results.
+After all these tentatives, we went back to the initial investigation results.
 By looking at CircleCI documentation, we found the feature of [running tests in parallel](https://circleci.com/docs/2.0/parallelism-faster-jobs/).

 CircleCI provides the option to split tests by timing, which was exactly what we were looking for.
 By doing so, we had our big moment: the test step decreased from about 22m to 6m.